In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 For me, the newer Oracle Touch is aimed deeper into the bean to cup market than the Oracle is.

-In other words, while The Oracle perhaps grabs the attention of the folk who know that they want better quality than bean to cup machines are likely to deliver, I think the Oracle Touch is aimed more at the folk who swear by bean to cup, and are looking for the best when it comes to simplicity and convenience.
+In other words, while The Oracle perhaps grabs the attention of the folk who find out that they want better quality than bean to cup machines are likely to deliver, I think the Oracle Touch is aimed more at the folk who swear by bean to cup, and are looking for the perfect when it comes to simplicity and convenience.

 Let’s imagine you’ve been a bean to cup machine user for years, and your eyes are drawn to the Oracle Touch because of the intelligent looking user controls and personalisation.

-You go on to read that not only is this machine going to give you the kind of user experience you’re looking for, however it’s also likely to deliver better tasting coffees than any machine you’ve previously owned.
+You go on to read that not only is this machine going to give you the sort of user experience you’re looking for, but it’s also likely to deliver better tasting coffees than any machine you’ve previously owned.

-You may then be reaching for your wallet, or reaching for an excuse to tell (or sell?) your better half why you need to spend the price of a very nice holiday on a coffee brewing equipment ;-).
+You may then be reaching for your wallet, or reaching for an excuse to tell (or sell?) your better half why you need to spend the price of a extremely nice holiday on a coffee machine ;-).

 Check Price – Sage Appliances Check Price – Amazon UK Check Price – Currys